PaulSnow/ValidatorAccumulatorX/README.md

 a time.
 The goal was originally to spread out the overhead of creating merkle trees over time, so there would not be a huge cpu demand at the end of a block.

 Turns out the algorithm is very simple and flexible.
-But it also needs integration with a database, so I kept this code for now, and continued development on the ValidatorAccumulator module.
+The current code gives us a rough idea of the performance of building the blockchain infrastructure under a stream of ordered, validated hashes from some set of sources.

 # ValidatorAccumulator